 A doctor may want to do an internal (vaginal) examination to examine your neck of the womb (cervix) and also to assess the size and shape of your womb.
 However, an examination is not always necessary, especially in younger women who do not have any symptoms to suggest anything other than dysfunctional uterine bleeding.

-A blood test to check for anaemia is usually performed.
+A blood test to check for anaemia may be performed.
 If you bleed heavily each month then you may not take in enough iron in your diet, needed to replace the blood that you lose.
 (Iron is needed to make blood cells.)
 This can lead to anaemia which can cause tiredness and other symptoms.
 Up to 2 in 3 women with recurring heavy periods develop anaemia.

-If the vaginal examination is normal (as it is in most cases) and you are under the age of 40, no further tests are usually needed.
+If the vaginal examination is normal (as it is in most cases) and there are no other associated symptoms, no further tests may be needed.
 The diagnosis is usually dysfunctional uterine bleeding and treatment may be started if required.
 Further tests may be advised for some women, especially if there is concern that there may be a cause for the heavy periods other than dysfunctional uterine bleeding.
-For example:
+For example, if you:

 - Bleed between periods, or have irregular bleeding.